 1. Skill file is not at the expected path

-How to judge: Run ls ~/.claude/skills/ and confirm each entry is a directory containing exactly SKILL.md.
+How to judge: Run ls ~/.claude/skills/ and confirm each entry is a directory containing a file named exactly SKILL.md.
+A bare .md file directly in skills/ will not load.

 2. Missing or malformed frontmatter

-SKILL.md must start with YAML frontmatter containing at minimum a name and a description.
-A missing closing ---, smart quotes pasted from a doc, or tabs instead of spaces will make the parser skip the file.
+SKILL.md should start with YAML frontmatter between --- markers.
+Technically every field is optional and Claude will fall back to the directory name and the first paragraph of body text, but a broken block — a missing closing ---, smart quotes pasted from a doc, or tabs instead of spaces — makes the parser reject the file so it never appears in /skills.

 4. Description is too vague for auto-trigger

 How to judge: Read your description aloud.
-If it does not mention concrete triggers (“when the user asks to deploy”, “for SQL migrations”), it is too vague.
+If it does not name concrete triggers (“when the user asks to deploy”, “for SQL migrations”), it is too vague.
+Test by phrasing your request to closely echo the description.

 Before you start

-- Confirm you are using the CLI Claude Code, not Claude.ai web (skills work differently).
+- Confirm you are using the Claude Code CLI, not Claude.ai web (skills load differently there).

 Information to collect